The Glenapp Project Details

 The development would also involve improving the existing access track to the site, laying of services and drainage infrastructure within the Battery compound.

-The BESS development will be screened by planting landscaping around the periphery so that the visual impacts are minimized, particularly to the northwest in the direction of the A77.
+The BESS development will be screened by planting landscaping around the periphery so that the visual impacts are minimised, particularly to the northwest in the direction of the A77.

 The site is located in a field of undulating ground and the base of the steep slopes of the moors but is generally well screened.
 We are carefully considering the siting of the BESS units, transformers and other equipment so as visual impacts are minimised or mitigated through design and associated landscaping.